Median of two sorted arrays of same size

 Solution idea

-Here is an optimized solution idea: While comparing elements of the two sorted arrays, we can track the count of elements in the merged array using the variable k.
-We stop when the count becomes n + 1 and calculate the median by taking the average of the nth and (n + 1)th elements of the merged array.
-So, there is no need to use extra space and perform a complete merge.
+Here is an optimized solution idea: We need to track two middle elements to find the median, i.e., the nth and (n + 1)th elements of the final merged array.
+While comparing elements of the two sorted arrays, we track the count of elements in the merged array and update the two middle elements using two variables.
+We stop when the count reaches n + 1.
+At this point, we calculate the median by taking the average of the two middle elements stored in the two variables.
+This will eliminate the need to use extra space or perform a complete merge.

 Solution steps